tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 TARDIS considers two different radiation-matter interactions within the simulation: electron scattering and atomic line interactions.
-As packets propagate, they accumulate optical depth due to the possibility of going through either of these interations.
+As packets propagate, they accumulate optical depth due to the possibility of going through either of these interactions.
 Since the main focus of TARDIS is to calculate optical spectra, electron-scatterings are treated in the elastic low-energy limit as classical Thomson scatterings.
 In this case, the electron scattering process is frequency-independent.
 As a consequence to the frequency independence, the rate at which a packet accumulates electron scattering optical depth depends only on the